 In the 1900's, a career in agriculture might have been working in the field.
 But today, advancements in technology have opened a wide array of careers in biotechnology, engineering, and production along with many others.

 So, when asking the question "why ag?", it's important to understand what the industry has to offer.
-Working with the 21 million people employed by agriculture means that you will reap the benefits of salary and plenty of choices, as well knowing you are contributing to global food security.
+Working as part of agriculture means that you will reap the benefits of salary and plenty of choices, as well knowing you are contributing to global food security.
 AG